This week: Writing Horror for KidsEdited by: LJPC - the tortoise

 Comments listed in the order they were received.

-BIG BAD WOLF submits "Killing Time at the Mall" and writes: Don't know how zombies breaking into a mall compare to Christmas shoppers bursting into a mall, but we can all relate.
+BIG BAD WOLF Is Thankful submits "Killing Time at the Mall" and writes: Don't know how zombies breaking into a mall compare to Christmas shoppers bursting into a mall, but we can all relate.

 After hours and hours of Christmas shopping, I’m sure some of us look like zombies anyway!